 Where Lc is the known length of the calibration object in meters, and Lc, i' is the estimated length in meters of the calibration object in each image i.
 We used MorphoMetriX V2 (Torres & Bierlich 2020) to measure the length in pixels (Lcp) of the research vessel in still images taken from video recordings, and converted length measurements in pixels (Lcp) to length (Lc) in meters by applying equation (2), modified from Burnett et al. (2019):

-Lcp = α ×H × Lcp #2
+Lc = α ×H × Lcp #2

-where H the drone altitude above sea level, and α is a scaling factor corresponding to the DJI Mini 2 drone camera.
+where H is the drone altitude above sea level, and α is a scaling factor corresponding to the DJI Mini 2 drone camera.
 While α, can be computed based on known camera parameters (i.e., focal length and pixel dimensions), these values were unavailable for our drone model from the manufacturer.
 We therefore empirically estimated α by obtaining Lp measurements of a known object of known length L at a known distance (H) in the lab and then using equation (3).

 α= LH ×Lcp#3